 Hurricane insurance is different.
 Instead of a flat rate, hurricane insurance policies now routinely define deductibles in terms of a percentage of the loss.
 In most cases, this exposes property owners to significantly higher out of pocket costs than they might encounter for the other hazards they are insured against.

 The technical term for these deductibles is "hurricane and named storm" deductibles, and they vary from 1-10 percent of losses due to named storms (e.g., Hurricane Sandy).

 According to the National Association of Insurance Commissioners, 19 states have authorized or adopted hurricane and named storm deductibles in some fashion.
-These states are:
+These states include the following:

-Here's an example of how hurricane and named storm deductibles work in Louisiana: State Farm recently imposed a mandatory five percent hurricane deductible on all their homeowners insurance customers in the state.
+Here's an example of how hurricane and named storm deductibles work in Louisiana: State Farm recently imposed a mandatory 5% hurricane deductible on all their homeowners insurance customers in the state.
 In the event a named storm damages or destroys a $200,000 home, the property owner will have to pay the first $10,000 in costs out of pocket before any coverage kicks in.
-Under this policy, Louisiana property owners bear 150 percent more risk, on average, than they did in 2013.
+Under this policy, Louisiana property owners bear 150% more risk, on average, than they did in 2013.

 Most homes nationwide are covered for wind damage under their homeowners or landlord insurance policies.
 But policies issued in coastal areas in hurricane-prone states like Florida or Texas often specifically exclude wind damage.
 Additional coverage for wind damage must be obtained via a rider, a separate policy or from the state insurance program.

 If wind blows rain into your house and the rain causes damage, it won't be covered under flood insurance.
 The National Flood Insurance Program categorizes that type of incident as wind damage.